rocky/NJPLS-2025/draft.md

 Wrap up
 -------

-For me this kind of talk is a little bit of a one off.
+For me, this kind of talk is a little bit of a one off.
 A lot of this was purely descriptive.
-And defining and describing things is not my kind of thng.

-Personally, I'd rather give a talk involving some clever algorithm I've used, like how to reconstruct how to write a decompiler grammar or how to use dominitor regions to reconstruct control flow more precisely.

 But this topic is just not something that is described much.
 It's not in many of the compiler books.
 And if it is described it is usually in cursory way specific a specific compiler system for that book.